Guidelines for Privacy Breaches

 The Guidelines for Privacy Breaches provides guidance to institutions on the management of privacy breaches.
 These Guidelines deal with general requirements under section 4 to 8 of the Act with respect to the collection, retention, use, disclosure and disposition of personal information.

 The Policy on Privacy Protection and the Directive on Privacy Practices, which support the Act, require institutions to establish plans and procedures for addressing privacy breaches.
 The Guidelines should also be used in conjunction with these two policy instruments in addition to the Privacy Breach Management Toolkit which was also developed to assist institutions in the privacy breach management process.

 1. What is a Privacy Breach?

-A privacy breach involves improper or unauthorized collection, use, disclosure, retention and/or disposal of personal information.
-These guidelines will focus primarily on the improper or unauthorized access to or disclosure of personal information as defined in the Privacy Act.
+A privacy breach involves improper or unauthorized collection, use, disclosure, retention or disposal of personal information.
+These Guidelines focus primarily on improper or unauthorized access to, or disclosure of, personal information as defined in the Act.

-A breach may be the result of inadvertent errors or malicious actions by employees, third parties, partners in information-sharing agreements or intruders.
+A privacy breach may occur within an institution or off-site and may be the result of inadvertent errors or malicious actions by employees, third parties, partners in information-sharing agreements or intruders.